eclipse-theia/theia-website/src/docs/tree_widget.md

     }
 ```

 This also demonstrates how to apply structural modifications to the tree: We modify the underlying model (in this case, `parent.data`) and then refresh the affected node.
-This will cause the children to be re-resolved (using our previous implementation [here](#lazy-child-resolution)) and the tree is updated accordingly.
+This will cause the children to be re-resolved (using the logic implemented for [lazy child resolution](#lazy-child-resolution)), and the tree UI is updated accordingly.

 ## Supporting Drag & Drop